top of page

 “I swear on my life I won’t let anything happen to you.”

-Apparently comforted, Varick smiled and settled back down in her lap.
+Comforted, Varick smiled and settled back down in her lap.

-The wagon with their cage jerked to a stop.
+Their wagon jerked to a hard stop.

 A heavily tattooed Rirorni opened the lock and grabbed at Varick’s leg.